Camp Mystic: 2025 flooding

-The camp was hosting 750 campers at the beginning of July 2025.
-Per state regulations, the camp had emergency plans "in case of a disaster", which were approved by officials from the Texas Department of State Health Services on July 2.
-However, as Texas does not approve or keep copies of emergency plans, and camps are only required to show they have one in place, the plan steps are unclear as of July 9.
-The camp was not accredited by the American Camp Association, which recommends that campers and staff members are trained how to respond to natural disasters.
+The camp was hosting 557 campers at the beginning of July 2025, its second session that summer.
+Under Texas state regulations, the camp was required to have an emergency plan "in case of a disaster", which officials from the Texas Department of State Health Services approved on July 2.
+The state of Texas does not approve or retain copies of such plans; camps are only required to demonstrate that a plan exists.

-Between 2011 and 2020, FEMA re-shaped its Special Flood Hazard Area to exclude 30 camp buildings following appeals from the camp, possibly due to insurance or increased regulation concerns.
-The Special Flood Hazard Area marks the region most at risk for once-in-a-century floods.
-In 2025, at least 12 camp structures were considered to be within the Special Flood Hazard Area, with more being partially within the area.
+The camp was not accredited by the American Camp Association, which recommends that campers and staff be trained to respond to natural disasters.

 Flooding

-At 1:18 p.m.
-CDT on July 3, 2025, the National Weather Service office in San Antonio, Texas, issued a flood watch for Kerr County and other areas that would later be impacted by severe flooding.
-At about 4:00 a.m.
-CDT on July 4, flash flooding began in Kerr County; officials were unable to issue evacuation orders due to the speed of events.
-The Guadalupe River rose 26 ft in about 45 minutes.
-Later, it was reported that camp director Dick Eastland had received the flash flood warning early on 1:14 am, but took until 2:30 am, over an hour later, to begin evacuations.
-By then, the river was already rising rapidly.
+At 1:18 a.m.
+CDT on July 4, 2025, the National Weather Service office in San Antonio issued a flood watch for Kerr County, Texas, and surrounding areas that would later be impacted by severe flooding.
+At about 4:00 a.m. on July 4, flash flooding began in Kerr County; officials were unable to issue evacuation orders due to the speed at which events unfolded.
+The Guadalupe River rose 26 ft in approximately 45 minutes.

+It was later reported that camp director Dick Eastland, age 70, had received a flash flood warning at 1:14 a.m. but did not begin evacuations until around 2:30 a.m., more than an hour later.
+However, the flood warning did not include an evacuation order.
+By that time, the river was already rising rapidly.
+When the Guadalupe campsite flooded, campers took shelter in cabins, a recreation hall, and on nearby hilltops.

-When the Guadalupe campsite flooded, campers took shelter in cabins, a recreation hall, and the tops of hills.
-The Cypress Lake site of the camp did not have intense flooding enough to flood cabins but there was some property damage like a damaged waterfront among other things.
-By dawn, the campers at the Guadalupe site and the Cypress lake site had no access to food, running water, or power; Rescue efforts were under way by the afternoon of July 4, with campers taken to an elementary school in Ingram used as a reunification center.
+By dawn, campers at both the Guadalupe and Cypress Lake sites had no access to food, running water, or power.
+Rescue efforts were underway by the afternoon of July 4, with campers transported to an elementary school in Ingram, Texas, that was being used as a reunification center.

-As of 9 July 2025, 27 campers and counselors are known to have died in the flooding, and six were still missing.
-Dick Eastland was among the dead; his family posted on social media that he had died while trying to evacuate campers.

-The camp's infrastructure was heavily damaged, with cabins swept away by the water; the Guadalupe site was reported as being "completely in ruin".
+Twenty-eight people died in the flooding: 25 campers aged 8–10, two counselors aged 18 and 19, and Dick Eastland.
+Eastland died while attempting to rescue campers; his body was found in an SUV along with those of three Bubble Inn campers.

+The camp's infrastructure was heavily damaged.
+The camp's gatehouse and a storage building were destroyed.
+As of February 6, 2026, all but one of the bodies had been recovered.